Exaggeration and Euphemization

 To avoid accidents, leave your car at home!

-To prevent recidivism, let us execute all offenders!
+To prevent recidivism, let’s execute all offenders!

-The mechanisms of argumentation are the same as those of the slippery slope argument, an invitation: “don’t stop now, the way is so good”, see Slippery Slope; Laughter.
+The mechanisms of argumentation are the same as those of the slippery slope argument, an invitation: “Don’t stop now, the way is so good” see slippery slope; laughter.

 M. Horeau, [Obvious Delirium].
 Le Canard Enchaîné, 2007 [1]

-2. Minimization, or euphemism
+2. Minimization, or Euphemism

 Carlos Santibáñez & Mónica Acosta, [The Two Churches], [1996].[2]